pnp/List-Formatting/samples/generic-start-flow/README.md

-# Creating a link to launch a Flow
+# Create a button to launch a Flow

 ## Summary
-This example provides a link/button to start a workflow based on the current item.
-To use the example, you first have to create a workflow and use the guid of that specific workflow.
-The guid than has to be provided in the .json of the column formatting.
+You can use column formatting to create buttons that, when clicked, run Flows on the corresponding list item.
+If the Flow is configured to gather data from the end user before running, the Flow Launch Panel will be displayed after clicking the button.
+Otherwise, the Flow will just run.

+To use the sample below, you must substitute the ID of the Flow you want to run.
+This ID is contained within the `customRowAction` attribute inside the `button` element.
+To obtain a Flow's ID:

+1. Click Flow > See your flows in the SharePoint list where the Flow is configured.
+2. Click on the Flow you want to run
+3. Copy the ID from the end of the URL.

 ![screenshot of the sample](./screenshot.png)